free counters

 The priests of Rome, known as the Luperci, or ”Brotherhood of the Wolf,’ would commemorate this day by running around in loincloths smacking women on the back with an animal-skins.

-What is immediately apparent in a comparison between the sacred rites of then and now is …Read more
+What is immediately apparent in a comparison between the sacred rites of then and now is that then it was much more fun being a priest.

 Groundhog Day